BuysDB/SingleCellMultiOmics/README.md

 [![Build Status](https://travis-ci.com/BuysDB/SingleCellMultiOmics.svg?branch=master)](https://travis-ci.com/BuysDB/SingleCellMultiOmics)

 ## Single cell multi omics
 Single cell multi omics is a set of tools to deal with multiple measurements from the same cell.
+This package has been developed by the [van Oudenaarden group](https://www.hubrecht.eu/research-groups/van-oudenaarden-group/).

 # Installation
 ```